nvs-bench/nvs-bench/README.md

 2) Fill out
 - `image.py` with steps needed to install your method on a new machine or use an existing Dockerfile.
-- `eval.sh` with the commands for training, rendering, and moving of test renders to the necessary `$output_folder/test_renders` folder.
+- `run.sh` with the commands for training, rendering, and moving of test renders to the necessary `$output_folder/test_renders` folder.

 ## Running
 Then, [install modal](https://modal.com/docs/guide#getting-started) and run it with `modal run -m nvs_bench.run --data <mipnerf360/bicycle>`